surma/surma.dev/content/things/h2setup.md

 > Windows 10 is now available, and HTTP/2 support is present in Windows 10 and the Server 2016 Technical Preview.
 [Source][IIS source]

+I haven’t found any updates since.

 ## PaaS

 ### Heroku

 No HTTP/2 support just yet :(

+> *Update from June 2017*: HTTP/2 is not currently supported on Heroku although this may change in future.
+[Source][Heroku source]

 ### AppEngine